 Ventilation, Dehumidification or Fans?
 How to Best Reduce Greenhouse Humidity

 Though all of these technologies can assist in achieving and maintaining your optimal climate, they are not true alternatives to one another.
-Rather, they are complementary to each other.
+Rather, ventilation, dehumidification, and fans, are complementary to each other.

 In order to make the decisions that best suit your greenhouse’s needs, it’s important to understand the difference between these closely related terms.

-Dehumidifiers – Technologies used to physically remove water vapor from the greenhouse air.
-These units work directly to reduce the actual amount of humidity found in the greenhouse.
+Dehumidifiers– Technologies used to physically remove water vapor from the greenhouse air. dehumidifiers work directly to reduce the actual amount of humidity found in the greenhouse.

 Traditionally, fans were designed to push air horizontally in a single direction.
 These days, there is a huge variety, including vertical fans and air circulators.
 These can improve air movement in large spaces and inside the foliage, helping to combat local pockets of humidity build-up.